School Zone Safety Program

-- All flashing beacons will be supplemented with School Speed Limit 20 MPH, When Flashing signs.
+- All flashing beacons were supplemented with School Speed Limit 20 MPH, When Flashing signs.

 2. Parking sign adjustments

-A No Parking Zone will be established on the north side of South 298th Street east of the crosswalk at 39th Place South.
-The No Parking Zone will increase the visibility of both pedestrians in the crosswalk and vehicles in the roadway.
+A No Parking Zone was established on the north side of South 298th Street east of the crosswalk at 39th Place South.
+The No Parking Zone increases the visibility of both pedestrians in the crosswalk and vehicles in the roadway.

 3. Lighting improvements

-New lighting will be installed at both crosswalks in front of the school.
+New lighting was installed at both crosswalks in front of the school.

 4. Other improvements

-- The existing pedestrian walkway curb along South 298th Street will be restored.
+- The existing pedestrian walkway curb along South 298th Street was restored.

-- The pedestrian Advanced Warning sign on South 300th Street, which is directed toward eastbound traffic, will be relocated 500 feet west.
-A second pedestrian advanced warning sign on South 300th Street will stay in its current location.
-This will provide signage for both traffic directions approaching these access points.
+- The pedestrian Advanced Warning sign on South 300th Street, which is directed toward eastbound traffic, was relocated 500 feet west.
+A second pedestrian advanced warning sign on South 300th Street remains in its current location.
+This provides signage for both traffic directions approaching these access points.

-- A School Zone Advance Warning sign will be installed prior to each flashing beacon to warn motorists that they are approaching the school zone.
-An End School Zone sign will be provided on the opposed side of the road near each beacon.
+- A School Zone Advance Warning sign was installed prior to each flashing beacon to warn motorists that they are approaching the school zone.
+An End School Zone sign was provided on the opposed side of the road near each beacon.

 Campbell Hill Elementary school zone changes

-What kind of improvements are being made near Campbell Hill Elementary which is located on South 124th Street in Skyway?
+What kind of improvements were made near Campbell Hill Elementary, which is located on South 124th Street in Skyway?

-- The three existing flashing beacons will remain in their current locations.
+- The three existing flashing beacons remain in their current locations.

-- All flashing beacons will be supplemented with “School Speed Limit 20 MPH, When Flashing” signs to alert motorists.
+- All flashing beacons were supplemented with “School Speed Limit 20 MPH, When Flashing” signs to alert motorists.

-- Additional school zone flashing beacons will be installed for:
+- Additional school zone flashing beacons were installed for: